garrandall/popular-music-data/tracks/elevator-flo-rida-timbaland.md

 Got you stuck
 On my elevator
 Get it up
-On my uh-ohh, uh-ohh, oh-ohh
+On my uh-oh, uh-oh, oh-oh

 Heyyyy!